4890A/jpocr/readme.md

 2. Set the environment variable`GOOGLE_APPLICATION_CREDENTIALS` to the path of your service account key

-3. Install wxPython 4.1.0
+3. Install wxPython > 4

    * `pip install wxPython` on windows and mac. macOS may also require running with `pythonw` (python.app)

    * on linux `pip` will attempt to build wxPython.
-Binaries can be found [here](https://extras.wxpython.org/wxPython4/extras/linux/), you may need to install some missing libraries
+Check your distribution's package repositories for wxPython binaries.
+Binaries can also be found [here](https://extras.wxpython.org/wxPython4/extras/linux/).
+After installing from a binary you may still need to install some missing libraries.

+     * Ensure your desktop environment supports transparency through a compositor.

 4. Install the other python dependencies in the requirements.txt